Ah, Mondays. It’s one of the most challenging days of the week, but Mondays can also be viewed as a fresh start and a clean slate.

+If thinking about Monday causes anxiety to creep in, consider how you’re spending your Sundays.
+The last day of the week can be a great time to recenter yourself and your family and to head into Monday feeling ready.
 I personally may not wake up each Monday with a smile on my face, but when I use Sunday productively, I do go into the week with a more positive mindset.

 Also, this list isn’t just for moms.
 Be sure to enlist your partner and your kids (where age-appropriate) to help as well.
-For a brighter Monday, here are eight rituals to add your Sunday routine.
+For a brighter Monday, here are nine rituals to add your Sunday routine.

-1. Tidy Up Your Main Space
+2. Tidy Up Your Main Space

-2. Put Away Dishes and Laundry
+3. Put Away Dishes and Laundry

 There are two types of people: those who fold and put away their clothes as soon as the dryer is done and those who pull clothes from the dryer when they want to wear them.